 Continuing and Executive Education

-Whether you want to finish an undergraduate degree, earn a certificate in a specialty, or prepare for executive leadership, UVA offers programs in Charlottesville and around the state to meet the needs of adult learners.
+Whether you want to finish an undergraduate degree, earn a certificate in a specialty, or prepare for executive leadership, UVA offers a variety of online and in-person programs to meet the needs of adult learners.

 Art and Exhibits

 Stronger than ever, the fine and performing arts enrich the life of UVA in numerous ways.
 In addition to theater, music, and dance in various venues around the Grounds, the Fralin Museum of Art hosts exhibits, programs, and social events throughout the year.
 The Kluge-Ruhe Aboriginal Art Collection offers educational public programs, including exhibits, tours, lectures, and concerts.
 Regular exhibits also are featured through the UVA Libraries.